Killing of Marian Beattie: Arrest

+On 2 July 2026, a man in his 70s was arrested in connection with Beattie's killing and released on bail the same day.

 Media coverage

-The murder of Beattie has remained a subject of public interest for decades.
-It was featured in the Nolan True Crime podcast in 2019, the BBC Northern Ireland series Murder in the Badlands in 2022 and the Irish-language true crime series Marú inár Measc on TG4 in 2025.
+Beattie's killing was featured in the Nolan True Crime podcast in 2019, the BBC Northern Ireland series Murder in the Badlands in 2022, and the Irish-language true crime series Marú inár Measc on TG4 in 2025.